-Dr Rebecca Brookland is a Research Fellow in the Department of Preventive and Social Medicine, University of Otago.
+Dr Rebecca Brookland is a Senior Research Fellow in the Department of Preventive and Social Medicine, University of Otago.
 Her background is in Psychology and Public Health.
 Having completed her Postdoctoral Fellowship, she is working on an HRC Project as Principal Investigator.

 “For me it is essential that my research has the potential for real change—that it can influence policy and practice for better health outcomes.”

 Rebecca's HRC project is Older drivers, families and GPs: Navigating the path between mobility and safety.

 “By 2036, one quarter of New Zealand’s population will be over 65 years.
 To maintain our health and wellbeing into our later years we need to identify ways to balance safety and mobility needs.